brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       Academy of American Poets’ Poem-a-Day, APR, The Atlantic, Poetry Northwest, and Poets & Writers, among others.
 She is currently a doctoral student in Literature & Creative Writing at the University of Houston.
-  - person: caroline-rothstein-1
-    event_bio: Caroline Rothstein is an internationally touring and acclaimed writer, poet, and performer.
-Her work has appeared in Cosmopolitan, Marie Claire, The Guardian, BuzzFeed, NYLON, Narratively, The ABA Journal, Williams Magazine, The Forward, Hey Alma, Radius Lit, Our Town, and elsewhere.
-She is on faculty for the Foundation for Jewish Camp’s annual Cornerstone Fellowship, a Youth Mentor at Urban Word NYC, and a facilitator for the Dialogue Arts Project.
-Caroline is a producer on the forthcoming documentary film The Kids, and was an Associate Producer on Andrea B. Scott’s Florence, Arizona.
-She hosted and produced the YouTube series “Body Empowerment,” and was President of the Board of Directors for Mental Fitness, Inc.
   - person: ramya-ramana-2
     event_bio: Nationally-acclaimed American poet and author Ramya Ramana made her debut in 2014 at the inauguration of Mayor Bill De Blasio, where she was